 What Is Chronic Back Pain?

-Sitting for long hours — at a desk, in front of a screen, or while driving — places sustained strain on the spinal discs and the muscles that support them.
-Slouching, a forward head posture, and sitting without lumbar support are among the most common contributors to back pain in Indian office workers and IT professionals.
+Sitting for long hours at a desk, in front of a screen, or behind a steering wheel places sustained strain on the spinal discs and supporting muscles.
+Poor posture, a forward head position, and sitting without lumbar support are among the most common culprits.
+A sedentary lifestyle compounds this further by weakening the muscles your spine depends on.
+In India’s booming IT and office culture, this is affecting people younger and younger.

 Disc Problems